 - Top with green onion, tomatoes, cilantro, and any other yummy topping you're using (avocado, anyone?).

 - Drizzle with a small amount of Cashew-Lime Dressing just before serving.
 Definitely serve the extra dressing on the side so folks can add extra to their plates.

 A pair of large serving spoons is a great way to serve these nachos to a crowd.
 Of course, if you're making a smaller portion of nachos to enjoy at home, feel free to dig in with your hands!

 I hope you love these Loaded Vegan BBQ Nachos as much as we do!
 They're...

 And SO satisfying!

-If you try these loaded vegan nachos I would love to hear from you!
-Leave a comment below, or tag me on instagram with @myquietkitchen.
+If you try the recipe I would love to hear from you!
+Leave a comment and star rating below, or tag me on instagram with @myquietkitchen.